binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 is a set of non-free tools providing visibility, control, analytics, compliance and governance for containers in the cloud or on-prem.
 There are two main parts, a hosted web service, and a set of open source CLI query tools.
 The hosted service selects and analyses popular container images from Docker Hub and other registries.
 The metadata it creates is provided as a service to the on-premise CLI tools.
-It Performs a similar job to that of Clair, but does not look as simple.
+It performs a similar job to that of Clair, but does not look as simple.
 Also looks for source code secrets, API keys, passwords, etc in images.

 Designed to integrate into your CI/CD pipeline.
 Integrates with Kubernetes, Docker, Jenkins, CoreOS, Mesos